iTwin/viewer-components-react/packages/markup-frontstage/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-The markup-frontstage-react provides Markup Frontstage for adding, editing, deleting markup elements in iModel.js application.
+The markup-frontstage-react provides the Markup Frontstage for adding, editing, deleting markup elements in iModel.js application.

 ## MarkupFrontstageProvider